spidernet-io/spiderpool/README.md

 * Included metrics for looking into IP usage and issues.

-* By CidrManager, it could automatically creat new ippool for application who needs fixed IP address, and retrieve the ippool when application is deleted.
+* By CidrManager, it could automatically create new ippool for application who needs fixed IP address, and retrieve the ippool when application is deleted.
 That could reduce the administrator workload.

 * Support for both ARM64 and ARM64.